 It’s always good to kick start your day with a marvelous seafood donburi at Sankaku market.
-Next, have a half-day trip to Nikka Whisky Distiller to know more on their Japan’s best whiskey.
-Nikka Whisky Distiller is located nearby with 25 minutes by local train from Otaru.
+Next, have a half-day trip to Nikka Whisky Distiller to know more about Japan’s best whiskey.
+Nikka Whisky Distiller is located nearby within 25 minutes by local train from Otaru.

 Back to Otaru city and continue to explore this charming town.
 Take the scenic stroll at Otaru Canal and continue to Sakaimachi street.
-There are many pastry and dessert shops in Sakaimachi street, including the famous LeTao, Kitakaro.
+There are many pastry and dessert shops on Sakaimachi street, including the famous LeTao, Kitakaro.
 Lastly, proceed to Mt.
-Tenguyama to see the panoramic view of Otaru city especially the night view.
+Tenguyama to see the panoramic view of Otaru city, especially the night view.

-Where to stay in Otaru: Smile Hotel Otaru is located with 3 minutes walk from Otaru JR station.
-It is a budget three-star accommodation in Otaru, provide western and Japanese style room for selection.
+Where to stay in Otaru: Smile Hotel Otaru is located within a 3-minute walk from Otaru JR station.
+It is a budget three-star accommodation in Otaru, providing western and Japanese style rooms for selection.

 Hokkaido Travel Tips: Otaru is easily accessible from Sapporo within 30 to 45 minutes by train.
 You can also stay at Sapporo and plan for a day trip to Otaru.

 Things to do in Shakotan Peninsula: Shimamui Coast, Cape Kamui

 Seasonal Trip: Shakotan Peninsula is only open for a visit during summer.
 Chuo bus is the only way to get to the Shakotan Peninsula by public transport.
 From Otaru, board the bus to Shimamui Coast and Cape Kamui to get a closer look at Shakotan-Blue seawater